pbnj/awesome-podcasts/README.md

 > Podcasts related to Hardware Programming

-- [IoT For All](https://www.iotforall.com/podcast/) -  focused on bringing together the smartest and most creative minds in the Internet of Things (IoT) industry to share their knowledge and experiences with the world
+- [IoT For All](https://www.iotforall.com/podcast/) - Focused on bringing together the smartest and most creative minds in the Internet of Things (IoT) industry to share their knowledge and experiences with the world
 - [IoT Podcast](http://iotpodcast.com/) - A weekly podcast exploring latest IoT tech and topics
 - [Raspberry PiPod Podcast](http://www.recantha.co.uk/blog/) - A bi-weekly podcast/videocast for Raspberry Pi enthusiasts containing the latest news, details of new and updated products, a look at related crowdfunding campaigns, information about upcoming events and a look at some featured Raspberry Pi projects
 - [The Pi Podcast](http://thepipodcast.com/) - The Pi Podcast is a show by members of the Raspberry Pi community for the Raspberry Pi community